Legislators question Newsom’s emergency plans

-Local lawmakers are looking for answers after Gov. Gavin Newsom announced his decision to keep in place California’s current state of emergency despite the planned ending of the Blueprint for a Safer Economy framework on June 15.
+Local lawmakers are looking for answers after Gov. Gavin Newsom announced his decision to keep in place California’s current state of emergency despite the ending of the Blueprint for a Safer Economy framework on Tuesday.

 On June 7, Assemblyman James Gallagher (R - Yuba City), Assemblyman Kevin Kiley (R-Rocklin) and Senator Melissa Melendez (R-Lake Elsinore) sent a letter to Newsom requesting that he “identify the conditions of disaster or extreme peril that are the predicate for the ongoing state of emergency” despite allowing the state to reopen June 15.